 What Do You Need To Know About A Gloss, Matte Or Satin Finish?

-- This is where a two-part product, like GlazeGuard® Ceramic and Porcelain tile sealer really produces results because it’s a very tough, hard-wearing sealer, and it puts a barrier across the tile and the grout, eliminates odor and makes the entire floor much easier to clean and maintain.
+It’s a very tough, hard-wearing sealer.
+It puts a barrier across the tile and the grout, eliminates odor and makes the entire floor much easier to clean and maintain.
 For addition slip resistance ( anti- slip properties) GlazeGuard® Plus should be used.